 Strong for researchers

-Note: Rankings vary by role and year.
+Note: rankings vary by role and year.
 Bonuses depend on firm and desk performance.

-Quant vs Big Tech
+Quant vs. Big Tech

 Quant firms generally pay 30-100% more than Big Tech at equivalent levels, but with higher variance and job security risk.